geosoft1/tools/HOWTO.md

 Default is github.com.
 You will be asked for user and email and Gopei will generate a ssh key for use with git server.
 Copy sugested public key to git server and you are ready for colaborative work.
+Also you will be asked for sudo password.
+Don't worry about, is only for installing git.

 Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not to override them.